 - 7.1 League Fees for all teams in the NWIBL will be based on the average number of players on a team set at 15 so that player fees are kept affordable.
-Team managers can adjust this number to fit their team make up, but will still have the same dollar amount due before the season starts. - 7.2 A team deposit will be due by Feb 28 of each season.
+Team managers can adjust this number to fit their team make up, but will still have the same dollar amount due before the season starts. total 16 with a player manager 2018 - 7.2 A team deposit will be due by Feb 28 of each season.
 No team will be scheduled games if team deposit and team leagues fees are not paid as stated below.
 Teams are scheduled based on the amount of field time available.
 A team may only enter the league after Feb.
-28th if field time is still available. - 7.3 Balance of team fees will be separated into 2 payments the first will be due on the same day as Day Light Savings starts and the second and final Team Fees will be due 2 weeks before the start of the summer season.
+28th if field time is still available.
+Team deposite must be paid to use the League Draft 2018 - 7.3 Balance of team fees will be separated into 2 payments the first will be due on the same day as Day Light Savings starts and the second and final Team Fees will be due 2 weeks before the start of the summer season.
 No team will play in league games until team fees are paid in full. - 7.4 Team fees are based on cost of field time, umpires, and operating expenses.
 Team fees are subject to change each season. - 7.5 Each team will present a team roster with final payment and provide team player contracts so that NWIBL team web page may show eligible players names and jersey numbers.
-The league office must be notified of all roster changes at time of change or before the next scheduled game. - 7.6 All teams are responsible for their own costs when scheduling non league games. - 7.7
+The league office must be notified of all roster changes at time of change or before the next scheduled game.

+7.6 All teams are responsible for their own costs when scheduling non league games.
+7.7